Understanding MVP In Food Product Development

 Food Entrepreneurs’ Common Trap

-Many food startups get stuck in the perfection loop:
+Many startups in food product development get stuck in the perfection loop:

 • “Let’s wait for perfect packaging.”